University Transfer - Associate of Arts

 The Associate of Arts degree provides an educational pathway that emphasizes social sciences and humanities for students that intend to complete a bachelor's degree program at a four-year institution.

-Below you will find a list of those subject areas and the minimum credits required in each area to complete the degree.
+In order to complete the Associate of Arts degree, you must complete coursework in a variety of subjects.
+Below is a list of those subject areas and the minimum credits required in each area to complete the degree.

 Minimum Required Credits by Subject Area